jstran97/portfolio-v1/portfolio-v1-nextjs-react/README.md

 ## Getting Started

 1) Ensure that Next.js is installed locally inside of project.
-If so, `next` and some version number will show up under `dependencies` within `package.json` file.
+If so, **next and some version number** will show up under **dependencies** within `package.json` file.

 2) If Next.js is not installed locally, add `./node_modules/.bin` to your PATH by running the following commands:<br/>
 For zsh (default on macOS):<br/>
 `nano ~/.zshrc`

-\tAdd the PATH to the file by scrolling to the bottom, and adding the following line:<br/>
+  Add the PATH to the file by scrolling to the bottom, and adding the following line:<br/>
   `export PATH="./node_modules/.bin:$PATH`

   Exit `nano` by pressing `Ctrl + X`, then `Y` to confirm, and `Enter` to save.